 - Bookkeeping software

 - Computer imaging software

-What education or degrees do I need to become a Dental Laboratory Technician?
+What education is needed to be a Dental Laboratory Technician?

 Dental Laboratory Technicians work in the following industries: